MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 ## KeyExchangeAlgorithm key sizes

 These entries listed below may not exist in the registry by default and must be manually created.
 To enable a specific algorithm, create a registry key named **Enabled** in the respective registry path with a DWORD value of **1**.
 This can also be disabled by setting the DWORD value to **0**.
+It is _recommended_ to use **2048 bits** minimum for both client and server key bit lengths.

 # [Diffie-Hellman](#tab/diffie-hellman)